MichelaPozzi/2025-topic-03-group-04/README.md

    ![](images/clipboard-2044063727.png)

-&nbsp;&nbsp;&nbsp;&nbsp;During training, the model estimates a regression coefficient for each test-derived feature in order to maximize the discrimination between the positive and negative control groups.
+&nbsp;&nbsp;&nbsp;&nbsp;During training, the model estimates a regression coefficient for each test-derived feature &nbsp;&nbsp;&nbsp;&nbsp;in order to maximize the discrimination between the positive and negative control groups.

 2.  **Regression Coefficients:**\
-    The results indicate that all predictors significantly affect RNA-binding classification.
+    The results indicate that all predictors - meaning test-derived features - significantly affect RNA-binding classification.
     The regression coefficients reflect the strength and direction with which each predictor influences the log-odds of a protein being RNA-binding.

     ![Beschreibung des Bildes](images/featureimportancelogistic.jpeg)